DesmetQuentin/pyseasters/docs/install.rst

          python -m venv pyseasters

-      Activate (you may need to adapt directories below):
+      Activate (you may need to adapt the directory below):

       .. code:: bash